tencentyun/intlcloud-documents/product/计算/弹性伸缩/启动配置/创建启动配置_intl.md

 Click **Create** and follow the on-screen instructions to create a launch configuration in the same steps as purchasing a CVM instance.

-1. Enter a **configuration name** such as "frontend server cluster configuration A";
+1. Enter a **configuration name** such as "front end server cluster configuration A";

 2. Select a model such as 1-core 1G, which means 1-core CPU and 1GB memory;